HFS: Holistic Query-Aware Frame Selection for Efficient Video Understanding: Holistic Query-Aware Frame Selection

 where $L$ is the length of the tokenized text sequence.

-The student frame selector $\mathcal{M}_s$ is an SLM that takes the whole video frame embedding matrix $\bm{E}_v$ and the text embedding $\bm{E}_{\text{qa}}$ of the questions as input.
-It analyzes the global visual-textual context and predicts an importance score for each frame in the video, thereby identifying a highly representative key frame subset $S$.
+The student frame selector $\mathcal{M}_s$ is an SLM that takes the full video frame embedding matrix $\bm{E}_v$ and the question embedding $\bm{E}_{\text{qa}}$ as input.
+It analyzes the global visual-textual context and, through a lightweight student scorer $\text{MLP}_s$, predicts an importance score for each frame in the video, thereby identifying a highly representative key frame subset $S$.

-This subset is then fed, along with the original question, into the teacher video reasoner $\mathcal{M}_t$.
-The teacher reasoner is an MLLM that performs the final reasoning task based solely on this compact input.
+This subset is then fed, together with the original question, into the teacher video reasoner $\mathcal{M}_t$.
+The teacher reasoner is an MLLM that performs the final reasoning task based solely on this compact and informative input.
+To enable mutual learning, $\mathcal{M}_t$ also maintains a lightweight teacher scorer $\text{MLP}_t$ that produces its own frame-importance distribution from its internal representations, enabling bidirectional alignment between teacher and student during training.